aadishiv23/ARDemo/README.md

 ```
 [View in Source](x-source-tag://ClassifyCurrentImage)

-- Important: Making sure only one buffer is being processed at a time ensures good performance.
+- Important: Limit your processing to one buffer at a time for performance.
 The camera recycles a finite pool of pixel buffers, so retaining too many buffers for processing could starve the camera and shut down the capture session.
 Passing multiple buffers to Vision for processing would slow down processing of each image, adding latency and reducing the amount of CPU and GPU overhead for rendering AR visualizations.

 In addition, the sample app enables the [`usesCPUOnly`][7] setting for its Vision request, freeing the GPU for use in rendering.